iambaangkok/RootAI/README.md

 1. cd to root of project
 2. Run `pyinstaller .\src\main.py`
 3. Copy `.\src\assets` to `.\dist\main` and `\.src\config\config.yml` to `.\dist\main\config`

-### Running the exe
+## Download and Running the exe

-either
+1. download the RootAI from the releases tab
+2. either:
-1. double click the exe
+   1. double click `RootAI.exe`
-2. run via command line
+   2. run via command line `./RootAI.exe`

+## Config
+The config file is in `/src/config/config.yml`, change to match your needs.

 ## Controls